noble-assets/orbiter/docs/integration.md

 ## Payload Creation

-This section describes how to create a corresponding Orbiter payload.
+This section describes how to create an Orbiter payload.
 Based on the bridge protocol used to initiate the transfer, a specific payload must be provided.
 This is associated with the entrypoint for the particular protocol.
 For example, IBC allows to pass metadata along with a cross-chain transfer via the _memo_, which is a JSON-formatted string.
 Other protocols, like CCTP,